rangle/ngCourse2/handout/architect/services.md

 if you aren't writing a Component, a Filter, a Module, or one of a few other specific types, what you are creating almost certainly can and probably should be turned into a service.

+While there is a lot to be said for the simplifying benefits of `@Injectable` services, there are some very important caveats.

+1.  **Where did all of my design patterns from AngularJS and other frameworks go?**

+    There are fewer cut and dry (or cut and paste) solutions to use as templates in a service-based architecture.
+    This lets us pick a style for a project to best fit the task at hand, and then pick a different style for the next project if it would be more suitable.
+    The downside is that doing this requires more discipline and dilligence, good communication between developers,
+    and a good understanding of coding practices, *especially* early in the project and as new members come on.

+2.  **Why do these two components leak data into one another when they use the same service?**

+    A service within a module is treated as a singleton.
+    This doesn't mean "a class with a private constructor which ensures only a single instance", but rather:

+    ```javascript
+    // something like this
+    const singleInstance = {};
+    // or this
+    const onlyCalledOnce = getSomeObject();
+    ```

+    Any class passed as an injectible service will be instantiated one time, and that cached object will be passed around to components that wish to use it.
+    If that object maintains state,
+    and the clients can see it,
+    data leakage is possible.
+    The solution is to design services as streams, and to have client classes slice what they need out of those streams.

+3.  **Why don't these two components leak data into one another when they should be using the same service?**

+    When we said that services were instantiated exactly once, we were mostly telling the truth, but only mostly..
+    The main reason that this isn't always the case is Modules.
+    Without going down the rabbit-holes of their what and why, we can provide services downstream from where they are injected ("Provided), but not upstream.
+    If a service is provided in the `Parent` module, then the `Child` modules can receive the same instance.
+    The `Grandparent` module, however, will not get access to that instance.

+    The reasons are largely to do with lazy loading of content, bundling,
+    and the like.
+    For lazy loading to work,
+    services can not be depended upon by systems where the service is only included after the fact, This is especially true given that each module would be sharing the same instance, and the newly loaded module could be starting with a service in a completely arbitrary and unexpected state.
+    For this reason,
+    services flow down through the dependency tree of modules/providers as it's known at the time of generation.